-Get cosy at The George’s upstairs bar, which has a range of cocktails and spirits for relaxed winter drinks in London.
-Order a Fitzrovian for a warming combination of whiskey, dry cherry, cordial and sparkling wine.
-Or try a new take on a classic with its B&B Old Fashioned, featuring Bread & Butter Glen Moray, sherry and bitters.
+Get cosy at The George's upstairs bar, which has a range of cocktails, alcohol-infused coffees and spirits for relaxed winter drinks in London.
+Order a Fitzrovian for a warming combination of whiskey, dry cherry, cordial and sparkling wine, or try a Spicy Clementine Margarita featuring clementine sherbert and chilli-infused tequila.
+For something even more indulgent, enjoy a new take on a classic with its Sticky Toffee Old Fashioned, crafted from a base of walnut and brown butter bourbon.

 Bowie fans, this is the place to head this winter for all the young dudes.
 Not only is Heddon Street the spot where the cover photo for the Ziggy Stardust album was taken, but The Starman also features artwork dedicated to the Brixton music icon.
-Let all the [grown-up] children boogie downstairs in the basement bar with mulled wine or cocktails, which include a festive take on a Boulevardier called Red Rudolph, or Holly Jolly, a combination of vodka, elderflower liqueur, orange and grapefruit juices, and ginger beer.
+Let all the [grown-up] children boogie downstairs in the basement bar with mulled wine or cocktails, including the blackberry-flavoured Vramble and keep an eye out for festive specials.

-Shhhh… don’t tell anyone, but a secret spot has just reopened on Heddon Street.
+Shhhh… don’t tell anyone, but there's a secret spot for Christmas cocktails on Heddon Street.
 “The West End’s best kept secret,” Hidden Heddon basement bar beneath Heddon Street Kitchen is an ideal place for cocktails and gossiping.
-Order the likes of Call Me Old Fashioned featuring apple-flavoured bourbon, whisky, crème de cassis, maple syrup and walnut bitters.
-Or book a cocktail masterclass with friends and family for a festive outing.
+Order festive creations such as the Chocolate Orange Espresso Martini, the Irish whiskey-based Fairytale of New York Sour, or enjoy a warming Cognac mulled wine.
+For a special festive treat, book a cocktail masterclass to enjoy with friends and family.

 Another Heddon Street hotspot, Ziggy Green is the ideal beginning, middle or end point of your day out in London.
-Enjoy free-flowing mimosas as part of a daily bottomless brunch, or watermelon margheritas paired with tacos during evening Ziggy Nights fiestas (Wednesdays to Saturdays only).
-This chilled venue keeps those Aussie vibes coming to London’s West End, whatever the weather.
+Enjoy free-flowing Daisy Fizz as part of a daily bottomless brunch, or watermelon margaritas paired with tacos during evening Ziggy Nights fiestas (Wednesdays to Saturdays only).
+This chilled venue, which is reopening in a new Heddon Street location this November, keeps those Aussie vibes coming, whatever the weather.

 Green Bar at Hotel Café Royal

-Snuggle up with blankets and hot water bottles on Gaucho Piccadilly’s heated Patagonian Terrace this winter.
-In collaboration with Argentinian winemakers Terrazas de los Andes, the ski-chalet-inspired terrace is the perfect spot to catch up over Christmas drinks in London, such as warming mulled wine.
-Alternatively, order from its cocktail menu which includes the likes of Cherry Highball featuring whisky, lemon juice, cinnamon liqueur and cherry soda.
+Snuggle up with blankets and hot water bottles on Gaucho Piccadilly’s heated Terrazas Patagonian Terrace this winter.
+In collaboration with Argentinian winemakers Terrazas de los Andes, the cosy terrace is the perfect spot to catch up over Christmas drinks in London, such as warming mulled wine.
+Alternatively, order from its cocktail menu which includes the festive-themed Fig With It featuring whisky, fig and Angostura.

 Bentley's Oyster Bar & Grill

 Champagne and oysters are what Bentley's is famous for, but its cocktail menu is truly something special.
-Start with the likes of a Chai Americano: sloe gin, red vermouth, Campari, chai tea syrup and tonic.
-But teetotallers aren’t forgotten, with mocktails such as the Clockwork Orange that’s full of festive flavours, from cherry, orange and mandarin to chocolate and ginger.
+Start with the likes of a Damson's Jam Sour (gin, homemade damson jam, lemon juice, frangelico, absinthe and egg white) or warm up with a hot apple toddy.
+Teetotallers aren’t forgotten, with mocktails such as the Lyres Highball that’s full of fruity flavours, from lime and peach to the spicy kick of ginger.